It's Never Too Late To Switch Your Senior Dog To A Raw Diet

 Compared to younger dogs, older dogs are more likely to have a longer detoxification period because they have been on kibble or canned food diet for the majority of their life.
 Side effects during detoxification may include:

 However, don’t be scared when this is happening.
-All these effects are a positive sign of their body releasing toxins.
+All these effects are a positive sign of their body getting all of the toxins from their previous diet out of their system.
 Just like us, their body is simply making room for the new and improved!
 The detoxification period may last for a few days, after which your dog will feel better than before.

-As this switch is a gradual switch for your senior dog, here are some things to expect immediately:
+Since this switch will be a gradual process for your senior dog, here are some things to expect immediately:

 Before making the transition,suspend any unnecessary vaccinations, steroidal, and non-steroidal anti-inflammatory drugs.
 As an older dog, the transition is recommended to be about three weeks long to have it be as smooth as possible.